Fair Haven, New Haven: 20th century

 By the 1930s, Fair Haven was home to more immigrants than 'natives'.
 Many black and Puerto Rican families migrated into Fair Haven by the 1960s.
 Redevelopment occurred along the Quinnipiac River.

 As part of Mayor Richard C. Lee's urban renewal program, 107 Fair Haven households were displaced in the 1960s.

 In 1978, a local historic district was created.

 In the early 1980s, many buildings on Grand Avenue were renovated.

 21st century

 The waterfront area (Front Street and adjacent streets) have been redeveloped in the last decade, including construction of luxury condominiums, renovation of the Fair Haven marina, demolition of the Quinnipiac Terrace public housing project and replacement with a Cape Cod style village with both subsidized and market rate units, and the renovation of many of the old oyster houses.
 This part of Fair Haven has attracted a culturally diverse mix of young professionals, students, artists, and families with children.
 Other parts of Fair Haven continue to struggle with poverty related problems such as crime and homelessness.

-In 2010, a 100 kW windmill was erected near Criscuolo Park, which can be seen from much of New Haven.
+In 2010, a 100 kW wind turbine was erected near Criscuolo Park, which can be seen from much of New Haven.